bilalmiir/Web-Scraping/README.md

 # Project 2: Scraping Food Additives Safety Ratings
-In this piece of code we are scraping food additives information to know the effect of certain food ingredients in our foods.
+In this piece of code we are scraping food additives information to know the effect of certain food ingredients on our health.
+It also tells whether an ingredient is safe to use or not.